Our Schools

 Teacher’s Training

-The challenging social and pedagogical aspects of the bilingual and integrated experience at HIH schools require that each staff member receives pedagogic support, supervision, and training to effectively implement HIH’s bilingual and multicultural model.
+The challenging social and pedagogical aspects of the bilingual and integrated experience at Hand in Hand schools require that each staff member receives pedagogic support, supervision, and training to effectively implement Hand in Hand’s bilingual and multicultural model.
 Read more about Hand in Hand’s innovative teacher training here.

 Dialogue

-Outside of the classroom as well, dialogue serves as a platform for strengthening feelings of partnership, trust, and solidarity between our staff.
-This is especially important for our Jewish and Arab teachers who must work together daily despite the ongoing conflict.
+Dialogue serves as a platform for strengthening feelings of partnership, trust, and solidarity not only between students and families, but among our staff as well.
+This is especially important for our Jewish and Arab teachers who must work together daily, even during times of ongoing violence and conflict.
 Read more about Hand in Hand’s dialogue groups here.

 Resource Center

-Hand in Hand is seen as an expert in the field of bilingual, multicultural and values-based education.
-As such, we are committed to establishing a Shared Society Educational Resource Center, through which we hope to share knowledge with local municipalities, government officials, and other educators in order to encourage system-wide change.
-Read more about Hand in Hand’s future Educational Resource Center here.
+Hand in Hand is a leader and an expert in the field of bilingual, multicultural and values-based education.
+As such, we are committed to growing our Shared Society Educational Resource Center, through which we hope to share knowledge with local municipalities, government officials, and other educators in order to encourage system-wide change.
+Read more about Hand in Hand’s Educational Resource Center here.